 Reopening Schools Plan - Full-time Online Instruction

-Full-time Online Learning by Request
+Full-time Online Instruction

 To the extent possible, elementary and middle school students will be served by dedicated online FCPS teachers in a cohort model with other students from their school, their region, or the division.
 Courses will be taught using online courseware and digital curriculum resources along with synchronous direct instruction and support from an online FCPS teacher.
 High school students will be served through a combination of Online Campus courses, Virtual Virginia courses, and specialized course instruction from FCPS staff.
 When a cohort model cannot be established for a course or grade level, a hybrid model may be leveraged, in which staff support a combination of in-person and online learners using blended learning strategies and digital resources.